lockss/lockss-rtd-portal/docs/software/turtles/configuring.rst

    plugin-signing-keystore: /home/user123/secrets/user123.keystore
    plugin-signing-alias: user123

 This requires a path to a plugin signing keystore (``plugin-signing-keystore``) and the alias of the user within the keystore (``plugin-signing-alias``).

-Plugin signing keystore paths that are not absolute are understood to be relative to the file containing the plugin signing credentials definition.
+A relative plugin signing keystore path is understood to be relative to the :term:`plugin signing credentials definition` file.

 ----